Le Labo: Locations

 The first boutique opened on 233 Elizabeth Street in New York's Nolita neighborhood.
-The brand has standalone boutiques and counters in department stores in over 40 markets including the USA, Mexico, Brazil, UK, Germany, France, Belgium, Hong Kong, Middle East, Japan, Malaysia, Singapore, Taiwan, China, South Korea, Thailand, and Australia.
+The brand has standalone boutiques and counters in department stores in the United States, Canada, Mexico, Brazil, UK, Germany, France, Belgium, Hong Kong, the Middle East, Japan, Malaysia, Singapore, Indonesia, Taiwan, China, South Korea, Thailand, and Australia.

 In popular culture

 In Beyoncé's 2016 visual album Lemonade, the singer was depicted burning two Le Labo Santal 26 candles during the sequence for "Sandcastles".

 In the movie Red, White & Royal Blue, the character Alex wears Le Labo Santal 33.